College Factual by our College Data Analytics Team

 Contact Details

-During the most recent year for which we have data, students from 52 majors graduated from The University of Texas at Tyler.
-Of these students, 5,906 received undergraduate degrees and 5,906 graduated with a master's or doctor's degree.
+In the latest year of available data, students from 21 majors graduated from The University of Texas at Tyler.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 Learn more about the majors offered at The University of Texas at Tyler along with which ones have the highest average starting salaries.

-In 2022-2023, 6,544 students took at least one online class at The University of Texas at Tyler.
-This is a decrease from the 7,435 students who took online classes the previous year.
+5,653 students took at least one online class at The University of Texas at Tyler.

 Learn more about online learning at The University of Texas at Tyler.